macbre/nodemw/README.md

 ## Features

-* HTTP requests are stored in queue and performed in serial, there's no risk of flooding the server
+* HTTP requests are stored in the queue and performed in parallel with limited number of "threads" (i.e. there's no risk of flooding the server)
 * nodemw core uses promise pattern powered by [deferred-js library](https://github.com/heavylifters/deferred-js)
 * nodemw supports articles creation / edit / move / delete, file uploads (using given content or via provided URL)